Skip to main content

 PLT_FRONTEND_PATH=../nextjs-frontend

-# Production paths (when services are resolved from Git)
+# Production paths (when applications are resolved from Git)

 # PLT_FRONTEND_PATH=web/frontend